gamesbook/protograf/docs/source/customised_shapes.rst

 A triangle has a *centroid*, or "center of mass", which is the point where the three lines from the vertices to the midpoints of the opposite sides intersect.
-It is used as the point around which the triangle can be *rotated*.
+It is used as the point around which all elements of triangle can be *rotated*.

 .. _triConstruction: